liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/package-biz-apps-org-list-template.md

 ## Obtaining the site script action file (manifest.json)

 > [!IMPORTANT]
-> Prior to performing the steps in this section, ensure that you've tested your prototype list and flow(s) to your satisfaction.
+> Prior to performing the steps in this section, ensure that you've tested your prototype list and flows to your satisfaction.

 1. Ensure you've installed SharePoint Online Management Shell on your computer.
 1. Launch SharePoint Online Management Shell.